MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 ---
 ms.prod: devops
-title: Build and Release Agents | Azure Pipelines or Team Foundation Server ms.topic: conceptual
+title: Build and Release Agents
+titleSuffix: Azure Pipelines & TFS ms.topic: conceptual
 description: Learn about building your code or deploying your software using Build and release agents in Azure Pipelines and Team Foundation Server ms.technology: devops-cicd